omnipuss/coding-challenge/README.md

     - https://github.com/Osedea/angular-osd-form

 We've started an angular module for you in /public/javascripts/app.js.
-You can use this fro binding the form data.
+You can use this module for binding the form data.

 Feel free to refactor this project however you feel is necessary.